oscardm20994/Wavelet_analysis/README.md

 ## Files

 wavelet_lib.py - script containing functions to compute the wavelet transform, power spectra and significance tests on a timeseries.
+Functions are based on source code of the waipy package developed by Mabel Calim Costa (mabelcalim).

 wavelet_plot.py - functions to plot wavelet spectra and cross spectra